deekshithh/docker_commands/README.md

 A container is a runtime instance of an image--what the image becomes in memory when executed (that is, an image with state, or a user process)

-The following section lists some of the important docker commands with examples.
+The following sections list some of the important docker commands with examples.

-## Docker commands
+## Docker start, stop and logs

 **RUN** command is used to run a commnad in the container.
-**PUBLISH** argument is used to publish the container port to the host.
+**PUBLISH** command publishes the container port to the host.
 Here the port 80 of the nginx is published to the same host port.
 ```
 docker container run --publish 80:80 nginx
 ```